bradym05/VoldexCodeTest-Repository/README.md

 -Pads are only connected to onTouched when purchaseable<br />
 -Pads are hidden in ServerStorage until needed or destroyed if not needed<br />
 -Connections are cleaned up as quickly as possible or when tycoon is destroyed<br />
+-Pads generate a price label to display price and object to player. <br />
+-Underscores in object names are converted to spaces for display. <br />
+-PaycheckMachine increments player's money and resets money available for collection when touched. <br />
+-Player's receive their paychecks via one core loop every 5 seconds instead of indiviudal loops for each tycoon. <br />

 CustomSignal:<br />